LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 ## Mazikeen
 - Regain her memory
-- Uncover the truth around her current sta
+- Uncover the truth around her current state of being
+- Revenge or Absolution regarding the death of her father

 ## Duska
 - Find the source of the Coeden